 - 189. They psychoanalysed me all my childhood.
 I never talked about anything.
 I knew better.
 Setter.
 Setter was connected to the police.
 He was connected to everybody.
 He told me what would happen if I ever spoke to anybody.
 He told me that he would find out if I spoke to anybody.
 When I was an adult, he proved it.
 He found out and my life was threatened. - 190.
-In the second seco - 191.
+In the space of the space parts.
+They're aware which police are involved, but they've never been reprimanded and I've never had an apology. - 191.
 In the late 1990s, I finally spoke up to the kids' social worker, Jasmine Bell.
 It was roundabout the time that my son, and a social was born that she became the children's social worker.
 I was doing a detox in the Crichton Hospital, coming off heroin.
 The social workers were concerned about a social being with her mother whilst I was an inpatient.
 After she'd been involved for a while, I spoke to her about what had happened to me when I was younger.
-I told her how much danger I was in and how I couldn't get away from Couldn't get away from It still didn't help.
+I told her how much danger I was in and how I couldn't get away from Couldn't still didn't help.
 He still got away with it.